 How do I report a business not following the face covering mandate?

-There is currently no specific entity for reporting businesses for not following this Executive Order.
 According to the Order, businesses are encouraged to prohibit entry of each person not wearing a face covering.
 Private businesses are also required to follow CDC guidelines and/or industry standards as they relate to face coverings.

 According to Orange County’s Consumer Confidence Survey, which had more than 15,000 respondents, 69% of consumers are more comfortable patronizing businesses that take health and safety measures (e.g., mandate face coverings, temperature checks, etc.).